ansys/pyansys-sound/doc/source/user_guide.rst

     my_server = connect_to_or_start_server()

 If the ``ANSRV_DPF_SOUND_PORT`` environment variable is set, PyAnsys Sound attempts to connect to a remote server (in a Docker container, for example).
-The default port is ``6780``.
-You can also explicitly specify the port by passing the port number to the :func:`~.server_helpers._connect_to_or_start_server.connect_to_or_start_server()` function.
+You can also explicitly specify the port by passing the port number in argument to the :func:`~.server_helpers._connect_to_or_start_server.connect_to_or_start_server()` function.